 There are approximately 15 million snorers in Britain.
-That’s as many as one in four people who snore regularly and although it is something that is sometimes overlooked, it is important to understand exactly what causes snoring and what you can do to stop it.
+That’s as many as one in four people who snore regularly, and although it is often overlooked, it’s important to understand exactly what causes snoring and what you can do to stop it.

 What causes snoring?